HaXrDEV/Modpack-Tool/README.md

 ### Requirements

-Run Ollama locally and pull a small model, for example:
+For `Config Changes`, run Ollama locally and pull a model, for example:

 ```powershell
 ollama pull qwen3:4b-instruct
 ```

 If the model call fails or no model is available, the tool does not write `Config Changes` and prints a notice instead.

+## Notable runtime prompts

+- Migration actions can prompt for target Minecraft/Fabric versions if not set in `settings.yml`.
+- When summary generation is active, the script prompts whether to overwrite existing `Update overview` / `Config Changes` for the current run.
+- Server export currently includes a manual step where you provide a dragged `mods` folder path from a created CurseForge instance.